turbobabr/duplicator/README.md

 ### Duplicating layers a given number of times with custom offset

 In case you want to create a certain number of copies in a specified direction with specific offset between copies, you could use `command-control-shift + any arrow key` shortcuts to provide the required values and pick specific injection mode:

 ![Repeating](docs/repeaters-custom-offsets.gif?raw=true)

 It's also possible to adjust offsets between duplicates in context by creating duplicate once using `command control + arrow` shortcut and adjusting vertical or horizontal spacing, then you could use `command-control-shift + the same arrow key` to create multiple copies at once.
 In such case offset will be picked up automatically:

 ![Manually adjusting offsets between duplicates](docs/repeaters-adjusted-offsets.gif?raw=true)

 ### Changing default settings

-Default settings could be changed in special dialog by selecting `Sketch Menu > Plugins > Duplication > Settings...` menu item:
+Default settings could be changed in special dialog by selecting `Sketch Menu > Plugins > Duplication > Settings` menu item:

 ![Settings Dialog](docs/settings-dialog.png?raw=true)

 ## Version history